 - 6 EFRAG's assessment is that the Amendments would create a one-off cost for preparers in reading, understanding the Amendments and explaining to users of financial statements, but that cost is likely to be insignificant. - The Amendments would create ongoing costs for preparers relating to updating actuarial assumptions and valuations for current service cost and net interest after a change to the plan.
-Ongoing costs would depend on the frequency of a changechanges in thea plan and also whether there would be a material effect from applying the requirements.
-However, such plan events are not expected to be frequent.
-Moreover, these costs are not likely to be significant because the existing IAS 19 requirements already require entities to remeasure the net defined benefit liability (asset) as of the date of a plan amendment, settlement or curtailment based on the updated actuarial assumptions for the purpose of determining any past service

-- cost- and, therefore, entities are expected to have assessed the financial impact of the plan event including effect on current service cost and net interest on the net defined benefit liability (asset). - 8 Overall based on the above, EFRAG's assessment is that the Amendments are likely to result in insignificant costs for preparers related to implementation of the Amendments and / or ongoing costs of complying with the Amendments.
+Ongoing costs would depend on the frequency of a change in the plan and also whether there would be a material effect from applying the requirements.
+However, these costs are not likely to be significant because existing IAS 19 requirements require entities to remeasure the net defined benefit liability (asset) as of the date of a plan amendment, settlement or curtailment based on the updated actuarial assumptions for the purpose of determining any past service cost. - 8 Overall based on the above, EFRAG's assessment is that the Amendments are likely to result in insignificant costs for preparers related to implementation of the Amendments and / or ongoing costs of complying with the Amendments.